Atinder-Pal/CSharp-EFCore-Code-First-Migration-updates/README.md

     * The material input should be trimmed.
   * When the user enters a valid material and you add the new shelf, ensure the foreign key for “ShelfMaterial” is populated correctly.

+**Challenges:**
+* Research  Data Seeding - EF and seed the table with 10 shelves consisting of at least 3 different materials when you push it to MySQL.
+* If the shelf material the user enters doesn’t exist, ask if they would like to add it.
+Ensure that it is stored in “Title Case” (upper case first letter of each word).

 **Link to Trello Board:** https://trello.com/b/DEMyibAz/entity-framework-code-first-migration-updates